-The MHA will rely on the following over-income limits.
-These numbers will be updated within 60 days of HUD publishing new income limits each year and will be effective for all annual and interim reexaminations once these policies have been adopted.
+The MHA will rely on the over-income limits published by HUD each year.
+The numbers will be posted and updated within 60 days of HUD publishing new income limits each year and will be effective for all annual and interim reexaminations once these policies have been adopted.